Documentation Index

 enableCVEAlertingin your repository’s scanner settings to start receiving alerts. - Alerts tab – all CVE alerts appear on the Alerts tab of the Supply Chain page, where you can filter by repository, severity, ecosystem, exploitability, and status (new / acknowledged).

-- Exploitability breakdown – each alert shows reachability counts (Confirmed Exploitable, Needs Review, No Path Detected) so you can prioritize triage.
+- Exploitability breakdown – each alert shows reachability counts (Likely Exploitable, Needs Review, Likely Non-Exploitable) so you can prioritize triage.
 Exploitability is assessed by AI; for critical supply chain issues, human review is recommended.

 - Drill into findings – click an exploitability count on an alert to jump directly to the Issues tab filtered to that advisory and reachability status.